CVPR2021-ID453/MIAL/README.md

 And we also recommend you to use a single GPU, because the usage of multi-GPU may result in errors caused by the multi-processing of the dataloader.

-If you use only 1 GPU, you can use the ` script.sh ` file directly as below:
+If you use only a single GPU, you can use the ` script.sh ` file directly as below:
 ```
 chmod 777 ./script.sh
 ./script.sh $YOUR_GPU_ID